XDynames/XDynames.github.io/_posts/2019-01-05-smi-group-project.md

 <img src="https://raw.githubusercontent.com/XDynames/XDynames.github.io/master/assets/img/2019-01-05-smi-group-project//Corelation Matrix-1.png" width="0.75\linewidth" style="display: block; margin: auto;" />

 The correlation matrix above indicates a fairly strong correlation between the Energy and Loudness variables.
 No other variables look to have significant associations with one another.

-A one

- was used to inform the scopes used in the subsequent model fitting processes.
+Anova was used to inform the scope used in the subsequent model fitting processes.
 A specific scope was created with the terms identified as significant in the table.
 This was done to limit the available terms during modeling to those that already have a significant relationship between them and the predictor, reducing potential model complexity and computation.
 Additionally this excludes a large number of interaction terms that may otherwise be included in the model.

 6 Model Fitting
 ================